-ITINERARY 2020
+ITINERARY 2023

-Monday 29 June
+Thursday 29 June

-o9.00 assemble at Waterloo Place, Edinburgh.
-Our Abbot Travel coach which will be waiting (with McCrae's Battalion crest in front window) nearby on the eastbound carriageway.
+09.30 assemble at Waterloo Place, Edinburgh.
+Our Austin Travel coach which will be waiting (with McCrae's Battalion crest in front window) nearby on the eastbound carriageway.
 Seats beside and immediately behind the driver on both sides of the passageway are necessarily reserved for Trust officials; otherwise you may sit anywhere.

-09.30 coach will depart Waterloo Place for the International Ferry Terminal at King George Dock, Kingston-upon-Hull.
+10.00 coach will depart Waterloo Place for the International Ferry Terminal at King George Dock, Kingston-upon-Hull.

-13.15 arrive Scotch Corner Services for lunch.
+13.15 arrive Durham Services for lunch and pick-ups.